Causal Inference with Noncompliance and Unknown Interference: Identification

 That is, $y_i(1, \bm{z}_{-i}) - y_i(0, \bm{z}_{-i})$ comprises of the direct effect of changing $i$'s own treatment status from $D_i(0, \bm{z}_{-i})$ to $D_i(1, \bm{z}_{-i})$ and the spillover effect by changing the others' treatments from $\bm{D}_{-i}(Z_i = 0, \bm{Z}_{-i} = \bm{z}_{-i})$ to $\bm{D}_{-i}(Z_i = 1, \bm{Z}_{-i} = \bm{z}_{-i})$.
 Hence, Proposition \ref{prop:ITT} can be read as that $\mathrm{ADEY}_{S_n}(t)$ consists of the sum of the average direct effect from own IV and the average spillover effect caused by changing the unit's own IV.

-\phantomsection \Copy{R2-7-1}{ Proposition \ref{prop:ITT} is also useful for interpreting the ADEs obtained with different IEMs.
+Proposition \ref{prop:ITT} is also useful for interpreting the ADEs obtained with different IEMs.
 For example, suppose that two IEMs $T$ and $T'$ generate the same ADEY value at $t$ and at $t'$, respectively:

-Thus, if this equality holds, it is a strong indication that the treatment effect $y_i(1, \bm{z}_{-i}) - y_i(0, \bm{z}_{-i})$ is homogeneous with respect to $\bm{z}_{-i}$ for all individuals (i.e., no spillovers).
-Notably, if the treatment effect is indeed homogeneous, the above equality must hold for any combination of IEMs, which is testable from the data. }
+Thus, if this equality holds, it is a strong indication that $y_i(1, \bm{z}_{-i}) - y_i(0, \bm{z}_{-i})$ is homogeneous with respect to $\bm{z}_{-i}$ for all individuals.
+Notably, if it is indeed homogeneous, the above equality must hold for any combination of IEMs, which is testable from the data.